evennia/evennia/docs/sphinx/source/wiki/BatchCodeProcessor.rst

 --------------

 A batch-code file is mostly a normal Python source file.
-The only thing separating a batch file from any Python module is that the code are wrapped into *blocks* using a special syntax.
-These blocks allow the batch processor more control over execution, especially when using the processor's *interactive* mode, where they allow the default ``@batchcommand`` to pause and only execute certain blocks at a time.
+The only thing separating a batch file from any standard Python module is that the code is wrapped into *blocks* using a special syntax.
+These blocks allow the batch processor more control over execution, especially when using the processor's *interactive* mode.
+In interactive mode these blocs allow the batchcode runner to pause and only execute certain blocks at a time.
+There is however nothing stopping you from coding everything in one single block if you don't want to split things up into chunks like this.

 Here are the rules of syntax of the batch-command ``*.py`` file.

 -  ``#HEADER`` as the first on a line marks the start of a *header* block.
-This is intended to hold imports and variables that might be of use for for other blocks.
+This is intended to hold imports and variables that might be of use for other blocks.
 All python code defined in a header block will always be inserted at the top of all ``#CODE`` blocks in the file.
-You may have more than one ``#HEADER`` block, but that is equivalent to having just one big one.
+You may have more than one ``#HEADER`` block, but that is equivalent to having one big one.
 Comments in ``#HEADER`` blocks are stripped out before merging.
 -  ``#CODE`` as the first on a line marks the start of a *code* block.
    Code blocks contain functional python code. ``#HEADER`` blocks are added to the top of code blocks at runtime.